Boolean, comparison, numeric, datetime, and other functions

 Comparison operators

-Comparison operators accept all data types
+Comparison operators accept all data types as arguments and return a

-Use comparison operations
+Boolean result.
+Use comparison operations in the filter

-as arguments for other functions.
+command and as arguments for other functions.

 Operator | Description |